+Leash training a rescue dog can be tricky.
+Learning how to leash train an older dog takes a little more patience as you have to correct previously learned issues before you start.
 You have made an amazing choice by opting to bring a rescue dog into your home.
 You have saved an unlucky dog and given them a second chance.
 For this, you are saluted.
 However, rescue dogs can come with their share of problems and that is why many choose a puppy instead.
 One of the most common problems with a rescue dog is they may be afraid of walking on a leash or they may even be scared of going outside for walks.
 Some rescue dogs seem to fear everything and due to their background, we can’t blame really them.
+But you need to learn how to train a dog to walk on the leash even more in this case.

-In this post, I will explain how to get your dog over his phobia of the collar and lead do you can properly walk your rescue dog.
-After some training you should be able to take your rescue dog on normal walks just as any other owner would.
+In this post, I will explain how to get your dog over his phobia of the collar and lead so you can properly walk your rescue dog as long as conditions are safe for a dog walk.
+After some training, you should be able to take your rescue dog on normal walks just as any other owner would.
 Your dog will love being taken for a walk on a leash.

 In fact, he will love walking on a leash so much that, once he knows that’s what you’re doing, he’ll probably try to pull you into the next room to get your shoes for you!